 A few words on what are hard Sudoku puzzles

-First to state is—
+First to say is—

 There is no simple generally accepted criterion that determines the hardness level of a Sudoku puzzle as there are no well-defined hardness levels in the first place.

 Then what about the hardness levels of our puzzles that we have solved and explained till now?
-One aspect we may say is—surely the 2nd level puzzles are more difficult than the 1st beginner level ones.
+One thing we may say is—surely the 2nd level puzzles are more difficult than the 1st beginner level ones.
 In the same way, our 3rd level puzzles solved surely are more difficult than the 2nd level puzzles.

 Self-learning by pattern discovery is a key to solving harder problems.